 During the +1 year, students identify a permanent advisor and two other committee members.
 The chair and the majority (2 other faculty members) of a student’s committee members must be members of the HDFS faculty.
 This committee may also serve as the student’s final master’s thesis committee.
 For additional information, please refer to the Graduate Handbook.

-Students who matriculated in the HDFS master’s program whom wish to continue their graduate education in the HDFS Doctoral program must submit a formal application to Dr. Jason Hustedt, HDFS Graduate Coordinator.
-They do not need to submit a fee; however they MUST submit 3 letters of reference with their application.
+Students who matriculated in the HDFS master’s program who wish to continue their graduate education in the HDFS Doctoral program must submit a formal application to Dr. Myae Han, HDFS Graduate Coordinator.
+They do not need to submit a fee; however, they MUST submit 3 letters of reference with their application.
 The application will be reviewed with all other applicants by the Departmental Graduate Committee.